openaphid/openaphid.github.com/source/_posts/2012-05-06-tutorial-handling-touch-events-in-openaphid-v0-dot-1-1.markdown

 ---
 layout: post
-title: "Tutorial: Handling Touch Events in OpenAphid v0.1.1"
+title: "Tutorial: Handling Touch Events in OpenAphid-Engine v0.1.1"
 date: 2012-05-06 21:54
 comments: true
 categories: [OpenAphid-Engine, Tutorial]
 ---

-We are glad to release OpenAphid v0.1.1, which adds multitouch support and fixes several issues about touch handling.
+We are glad to release OpenAphid-Engine v0.1.1, which adds multitouch support and fixes several issues about touch handling.
 The detailed change log is following:

 <!-- more -->